tetrateio/dmz-workshop/10-JWT/README.md

     - paths: ["*"]
 ```

 Note the presence of the `other` element.
-It allows setting other claims to be required in the JWT tokens that are not necessary well-known JWT claims.
+It allows setting other claims to be required in the JWT tokens that are not necessarily well-known JWT claims.

-Wait a few seconds until the changes tot he policy have propagated, and inspect the contents of the policy again:
+Wait a few seconds until the changes to the policy have propagated, and inspect the contents of the policy again:

 ```bash
 kubectl --context public-west -n $PREFIX-demo-secure get authorizationpolicy secure-gateway-mesh-external -o yaml